doytsujin/lava/docs/admin/basic-tutorials/instance/install.md

 service lava-slave start
 ```

-The newly created instance is now available at [localhost](http://localhost/).
+The newly created instance is now available at [localhost].

+--8<-- "refs.txt"